 (6) St James's

 But to return to our survey of molly London.
 Just west of Charing Cross (where a molly named Tolson kept a brandy shop in the late 1720s, and where Whale and Horner were pilloried for keeping a molly house), we come to St James's Square and Pall Mall, site of the Royal Oak molly house kept by George Whittle.
 Further south, on the walk between the Mall and the Roan, near Whitehall, Joseph Stone was robbed and beaten and threatened with being accused of sodomy.
-At the end of the Mall next to Buckingham House, John Casey robbed Francis Godelard on 5 November 1721, then accused him of sodomy in an attempt to evade capture (to be discussed in chapter 8).
+At the end of the Mall next to Buckingham House, John Casey robbed Francis Godelard on 5 November 1721, then accused him of sodomy in an attempt to evade capture.
 The south side of the Park is cited as a molly Market in the London Journal, and several molly incidents are recorded as happening in St James's Park, much frequented by obliging soldiers.
 For example, on the morning of Sunday 20 August 1727, a foot-soldier and a chairman were caught in the act on the grass one was carried to the Savoy, the other to the Gatehouse; in January 1727/8 a certain Arrowsmith accosted a sentinel and offered to give him "a Green Gown upon the Grass", that is, to have sex with him, leaving grass stains upon his clothing (from the heterosexual slang phrase which forms the basis of the song "Greensleeves"); and Parliament Street, according to the extortionist William Cane, was still a known cruising ground as late as the early nineteenth century.
 William Gent, alias Mademoiselle Gent, was a tradesman "in Westminster" in 1726, along with his boyfriend John Whale, alias Peggy Whale.
 John Croucher, a coachman to "a gentleman in Westminster", was convicted of sodomitical practices and stood in the pillory in New Palace Yard in October 1727.
 The notoriety of the area, even much later, is well attested to by the chapter on "the unnaturalists" in The Fruit Shop, 1766, tellingly subtitled "A Companion to St. James's Street".